davidstrauss/desktop-configuration/README.md

        gpg2 --export-secret-key --armor $FINGERPRINT > $FINGERPRINT.asc  # Back this up, too.

 1. After this is finished, the card should work.
 You should also have `$FINGERPRINT.asc` and `$FINGERPRINT.rev` backed up.
-Google Drive and Dropbox are fine for this backup; these files cannot be used to impersonate you.
+Google Drive and Dropbox are usually fine for this backup; these files cannot be used to impersonate or decrypt, only revoke.

 1. To add to Password Store:
    1. Connect one existing key that can already access passwords.